vue-styleguidist/vue-styleguidist/docs/docs/Deployment.md

 1. Connect Netlify to your github account
 1. Select the repo to deploy
 1. Set the build command as `styleguidist build`
-1. The build folder will be `styleguide` if you have `styleguide.config.js` at the root of your repository and left out the option.
-If you changed the `styleguideDir` option, pick the new path chosen.
+1. The build folder will be `build` if you have `styleguide.config.js` at the root of your repository and left out the option.
+If you changed the `buildDir` option, pick the new path chosen.

 ## Deploy on Zeit Now